mnjm/kayal/content/docs/configuration/index.md

 tags: ["kayal", "config"]
 ---

 The config files that included with Kayal contain all of the possible settings that the theme recognises.
-By default, many of these are commented out but you can simply uncomment them to activate or change a specific feature.
+By default, many of these are commented out but you can simply uncomment them to activate or change a specific configuration.

 > The configuration files are provided in TOML format, which is the default syntax used by Hugo.
 Feel free to convert to YAML or JSON if you wish.